Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Symplectic cohomology

 Note that the following is a chain map (of degree $\mathrm{codim}(K)-2$):

-Copying the argument from \eqref{eq:secondary-epsilon} in our framework (which means that, instead of the operation of inserting point configurations into each other, one has to use gluing in a Floer-theoretic sense), one sees that \eqref{eq:m-map} is nullhomotopic for $c = 0$; and it is straightforward to extend that to all $c \in \bZ$.
+Imitating the argument from \eqref{eq:secondary-epsilon} in our framework (which means that, instead of the operation of inserting disc configurations into each other, one has to use gluing in a Floer-theoretic sense), one sees that \eqref{eq:m-map} is nullhomotopic for $c = 0$; and it is straightforward to extend that to all $c \in \bZ$.
 We omit the details.